 However, in iOS Safari (version >= 10), the autoplay attribute is only available for videos that have no sound, are muted, or have a disabled audio track.
 In any other case, the autoplay attribute will be ignored, and the video won’t start playing automatically when a new stream is set.

-The currently recommended solution for this issue is to avoid using the autoplay attribute.
+Another alternative is to avoid using the autoplay attribute altogether.
 Instead, manually call the

 play() method as a result of some user interaction.
-For example, when a user clicks a button.
 The safest way is to call the

 Most browsers assume that a video should be played from inside the specific area that the